The case for Teaching Yoga Part Time

 If you are still convinced that for you, it’s full-time yoga teaching or bust (and you have a need to make a steady income for the long haul), here’s my solid advice: diversify another way.

-Niche down, get private students, get corporate gigs, get online (can’t hurt to start with YouTube), set up workshops and more workshops, series classes and creative partnerships with local businesses, retreats and more.
+Niche down, get private students, get corporate gigs, get online (there are virtually no barriers to starting with YouTube), set up workshops and more workshops, series classes and creative partnerships with local businesses, retreats and more.
 You may not like doing all of those things, but you’ll find the ones that work best for you.

 Pay for your Yoga Teacher Training + Jump Start Your Career